Sandra L. Koch, Ph.D.

-Prior to joining McCrone Associates in 2018, Sandra worked in the field of forensic trace evidence analysis for more than 16 years.
+Sandra has worked in the field of forensic trace evidence analysis for over 16 years.
 She worked for the FBI Laboratory Trace Evidence Unit from 1997 to 2013 and was a member of the Indian Country Evidence Task Force.
 She analyzed hairs, fibers, fabric damage, and feathers using a range of instrumentation including light microscopy, polarized light microscopy, fluorescence microscopy, microspectrophotometry, and infrared spectroscopy.
 She has taught numerous workshops and short courses on crime scene evidence collection and trace evidence analysis.
-She is a Fellow of the American Academy of Forensic Sciences, a founding member and President-Elect of the American Society of Trace Evidence Examiners, and a Fellow of the American Board of Criminalistics (Hairs and Fibers).
-Sandra was a member of the fiber subgroup within the Scientific Working Group for Materials Analysis (SWGMAT) from 1999 until 2013 and currently serves on the Materials (trace) subgroup within the Organization of Scientific Area Committees.
+She is a Fellow of the American Academy of Forensic Sciences, a founding member of the American Society of Trace Evidence Examiners, and a Fellow of the American Board of Criminalistics (Hairs and Fibers).
+Sandra has been a member of the Scientific Working Group for Materials Analysis (SWGMAT) since 1999, served as the chair of the fiber subgroup of from 2009 to 2013, and is currently a member of the hair group.
 She has published in the areas of forensic analysis of hairs, fibers, fabric damage, and feather identification.

 Sandra L. Koch, Mark D. Shriver, Nina G. Jablonski.
 (2018).
 Variation in human hair ultrastructure among three biogeographic populations.
 Journal of Structural Biology.
 ISSN 1047-8477.